12 Tips For Preparing Your Home for Vacation

 6. Stay connected

-Don’t forget to get the mail!
-But really…don’t forget your mail.
-This isn’t something that is done at home, but we feel it is a necessary preparation step.
+Dont forget to get the mail!
+But really dont forget your mail.
+This isnt something that is done at home, but we feel it is a necessary preparation step.
 Designate a friend, neighbor, or family member to check your mailbox daily.
 After that, have them put it in a designated place in your home where you can see it once you return.
-The last thing you want to do is your mail piling up, praying there’s enough room in your box, or having the mail personal think your home is now vacant.
+The last thing you want to do is your mail piling up, praying theres enough room in your box, or having the mail personnel think your home is now vacant.

 7. Outside care

-While you don’t want to rack up your electric bill, you do want to make it appear that someone is home.
-Especially if someone is not staying or house sitting for you while you are away.
+While you dont want to rack up your electric bill, you do want to make it appear that someone is home.
+Especially if someone is not staying or house-sitting for you while you are away.
 Whether you program your outdoor lights to turn on once it gets dark or you have a neighbor turn on your lights, porch lights, etc it is better to be safer than sorry.
-Speaking of timers, there are ways to turn your home into a “smart house” with apps and features like Alexa, Google, and Echo.
-From there you can program your lights and even your locks on your house to engage at a certain time.
+Speaking of timers, there are ways to turn your home into a smart house with apps and features like Alexa, Google, and Echo.
+From there you can program your lights and even the locks on your house to engage at a certain time.

 8. Double-check your laundry

-While you are probably running around like a crazy person, don’t forget that last load of laundry in the wash!
-You’ll want to flip that into the dryer before you come home to stale, smelly laundry that you’ll have to re-wash a second time.
-You would rather run the dryer on wrinkle press again once home than take care of stinky laundry.
+While you are probably running around like a crazy person, dont forget that last load of laundry in the wash!
+If you have in-unit laundry, you'll want to flip that into the dryer before you come home to stale, smelly laundry that you'll have to re-wash a second time.
+You would rather run the dryer on the wrinkle press again once home than take care of stinky laundry.

 9. Prepare your lawn